2021 Climate Action Award Winners

-Congratulations to all winners, and a huge thank you to all entrants for sharing their progress toward helping stem climate change.
+Congratulations to all of the winners and kudos to all entrants for sharing your progress to helping stem climate change.
 We are already looking forward to next year’s award season!
-Winners from each category will receive $500 that can be used to help offset the costs of their sustainability efforts.
-This year’s “Taking Action” winners are: